 HISTORY OF MARCH

-In the West, following the church liturgical calendar, March may be host to pre-Lent holidays like Shrove Monday, Mardi Gras and Ash Wednesday.
+In the West, following the church liturgical calendar, March may be host to pre-Lent holidays like Shrove Monday, Mardi Gras and Ash Wednesday, or they could occur as early as February.
 If the first full moon happens on or after March 21, Good Friday and Easter may occur in March as well.

 …could mean that it’s a good month to go fly a kite.